Last modified: August 8th, 2019

 Q Which candidates and races will the new party (and the PPOF) favor?

 A The PPOF and the new party will commonly support campaigns that have a strong potential to actually win.
-To do this, we will focus first on local races where the obstacles to third party success are weakest.
+To do this, we will focus first on local races where the obstacles to third party success are weakest (where money, endorsements and media attention are less important, and where it is easier to interact directly with most voters).
 We'll also prioritize races and districts dominated by one major party, so as not to split the progressive vote with an opponent.
 And we'll recruit candidates who have strong connections to their community -- those who can easily build a competitive base.

 Q How will the PPOF determine if prospective candidates are viable and therefore worthy of support?